lippertmarkus/lippertmarkus.github.io/privacy-policy.md

 ## 9. Collection of access data and log files

 We, or our hosting provider, collect the following data on the basis of our legitimate interests within the meaning of Art.
 6 para.
 1 lit. f.
-DSGVO data on each access to the server on which this service is located (so-called server log files).
+GDPR data on each access to the server on which this service is located (so-called server log files).
 Access data can include among others the name of the accessed website, file, date and time of access, transferred data volume, notification of successful access, browser type and version, the user's operating system, referrer URL (the previously visited page), IP address and the requesting provider.

 ## 10. Contact

 When contacting us (e.g. via contact form, e-mail, telephone or social media), the user's details are processed for processing the contact enquiry and its processing in accordance with Art.
 6 para.
-1 lit. b) DSGVO.
+1 lit. b) GDPR.

 We delete the requests if they are no longer necessary.